goabstract/Awesome-Design-Tools/README.md

 * [Webflow](https://webflow.com/) — build responsive websites in your browser, then host with us or export your code to host wherever.

 ### Experience Monitoring Tools
-* [Amplitude](https://amplitude.com/) — Understand your users, rapidly release better product experiences, and grow your business.
+* [Amplitude](https://amplitude.com/) — understand your users, rapidly release better product experiences, and grow your business.
 * [Fathom](https://usefathom.com/) — provides simple, useful websites stats without tracking or storing personal data of your users.
 * [FullStory](https://www.fullstory.com/) — app that captures all your customer experience data in one powerful, easy-to-use platform.
 * [Google Analytics](https://analytics.google.com/analytics/web/) — measure your advertising ROI as well as track your Flash, video, and social networking sites and applications.